edilla01/week1-challenge/README.md

-remove css for p bc it defines the font size as 16 px but that's already the default. made sure heading tags were used/nested appropraitely made white default font in universal, then set footer color to black and removed white color from all children
+remove css for p bc it defines the font size as 16 px but that's already the default. made sure heading tags were used/nested appropraitely made white default font in universal, then set footer color to black and removed white color from all children moved font family to top except header and footer hard set height and width for images, removed max height properties

 ## Tests